 What is the Importer?

-The Importer is used both internally at Handshake, and externally by our partners to analyze and import data into Handshake.
+The Importer is used both internally at Handshake, and externally by our partners to analyse and import data into Handshake.

 How does the Importer work?